mahopon/marvelexplorers/README.md

 ## Down again

-As of 3/5/25, the marvel API is down again 😴
+As of 3/5/25, the marvel API is down again 😴.
+I'm unable to get data for comics and series.